danisebastian9/Portfolio/README.md

 This is my personal portfolio created with complete responsive design and just HTML5 and CSS3 without any kind of third parties, or frameworks.
-It includes direct access to other 4 proyects also created in improve my portfolio.
+It includes direct access to other 4 proyects.

 Here you can access the Portfolio already launched and completely accessible https://danisebastian9.github.io/Portfolio/